2024 Public Chain RWA Annual Research Report - Market Deconstruction and Paradigm Shift

 3.3 Legal Paradox of Asset Control

-• Cross-National Judicial Conflicts: RWA tokenization often involves multiple jurisdictions, such as the location of the asset, the place of token issuance, and the location of investors, and conflicts between laws in different countries may lead to uncertainty regarding the rights of token holders.
+• Cross-Border Judicial Conflicts: RWA tokenization often involves multiple jurisdictions, such as the location of the asset, the place of token issuance, and the location of investors, and conflicts between laws in different countries may lead to uncertainty regarding the rights of token holders.

-• Cross-Border Law Enforcement Issues: Suppose an investor holds a tokenized gold asset issued on the blockchain, but the gold is stored in a bank vault in another country.
+• Cross-Border Enforcement Issues: Suppose an investor holds a tokenized gold asset issued on the blockchain, but the gold is stored in a bank vault in another country.
 If the two countries have different interpretations of gold ownership, the investor may be unable to effectively enforce their ownership claim.
-Additionally, there are technical barriers to executing court orders for freezing or seizing assets on the blockchain.
+Additionally, there are technical obstacles to executing court orders for freezing or seizing assets on the blockchain.

 4.1 Asset Class Revolution